Breast implant associated anaplastic large cell lymphoma (BIA-ALCL)

 On 19 November 2018 we participated in the workshop of an international expert group consisting of EU taskforce members, regulatory authorities, manufacturers and representatives of the scientific and medical professional bodies on BIA-ALCL.

 While most cases of BIA-ALCL have been reported in patients with textured implants, at that time they concluded there is not enough scientific evidence of a causal relationship specifically between textured implants and BIA-ALCL.
-A summary of the meeting can be viewed here.
+See the summary of the international expert meeting on BIA-ALCL.

-Following the French announcement in April 2019, the Dutch Regulator asked RIVM to interpret the French action relating to certain macro-textured and polyurethane coated breast implants.
-The RIVM report was published on 17 May 2019.
+Following the French announcement in April 2019, the Dutch regulator asked RIVM to interpret the French action relating to certain macro-textured and polyurethane coated breast implants.
+The RIVM report on breast implants and the risk of BIA-ALCL was published on 17 May 2019.

 The Dutch regulator also published a response to the RIVM report on the ANSM action.